In June 2021, Lawson established the Lawson Group Human Rights Policy as the highest basic policy on human rights.

 We check the degree of permeation of our initiatives through actions such as questionnaires to suppliers and compliance surveys to employees, and continuously identify areas for improvement.
 For example, we conduct fixed-point observations of the level of recognition of the Lawson Group Human Rights Policy, and are working to strengthen training, awareness-raising, and dialogue to promote understanding.

-We participated in the Fiscal Year 2022 Stakeholder Engagement Program (Human Rights Due Diligence Workshop) organized by the Caux Round Table Japan.
+We participated in the Fiscal Year 2023 Stakeholder Engagement Program (Human Rights Due Diligence Workshop) organized by the Caux Round Table Japan.
 At workshops, we had discussions with human rights experts and NGO/NPOs on a wide range of human rights issues.
-We are participating in this program in fiscal 2023 as well.
-We make use of the inspiration and knowledge gained from this program in our efforts to respect human rights while deeply understanding human rights issues in consideration of Lawson’s business characteristics, which include handling a wide range of products and services and developing business together with many suppliers.
+We are participating in this program in fiscal 2024 as well.
+Referring to the findings and knowledge gained through this program, we deepen our considerations of human rights issues based on the characteristics of Lawson's business and utilize the considerations in our efforts to respect human rights.

 Lawson promotes education and awareness on the importance of respecting human rights among all people involved in its business activities so that they can understand and can take steps to respect human rights.